 - Sing songs, especially ones with hand motions.
 Make up songs about what you are doing.

 - When you are out and about, talk to your child about everything you see and are doing.

 Vocabulary Tips and Tricks

 As adults, I think we take for granted all of the background knowledge we can access subconsciously.
 Being intentional and teaching children how to memorize specific vocabulary words to describe the environment they’re in, helps children to understand what they are doing at a deeper level.
-Click here for a more in depth look at vocabulary words including tons of free resources.
+Click here for a more in depth look at vocabulary words.
 Also, to learn how memorizing words while learning the alphabet makes learning how to read a breeze here.

 - Tell them the names of things that they are interacting with and touching.
 (Say, “You are holding a spoon.
 You put the spoon in the bowl to eat your soup.
 Good job using your spoon!”)

 - Vocabulary Posters: Put vocabulary posters on the wall at their eye level and up towards the ceiling.
 Encourage them to point to and interact with the posters.
 (Say, “Can you find the circle?
 What color is it?
 Let’s find the word wave.
 There it is!
 Can you wave your hand?
 Look, we are waving our hands!”)